-The members of the Supervisory Board receive a fixed annual remuneration of \pounds 25,000 (previous year: \pounds 15,000).
-The Chair of the Supervisory Board receives an annual fixed remuneration in the amount of \pounds 150,000 (previous year: \pounds 200,000), while the Deputy Chair receives a fixed remuneration in the amount of \pounds 50,000 (previous year: \pounds 20,000).
+The members of the Supervisory Board receive a fixed annual remuneration of € 25,000 (previous year: € 15,000).
+The Chair of the Supervisory Board receives an annual fixed remuneration in the amount of € 150,000 (previous year: € 200,000), while the Deputy Chair receives a fixed remuneration in the amount of € 50,000 (previous year: € 20,000).

 With the new compensation system for the Supervisory Board, the additional committee compensation for chairing and deputy chairing committees and membership in committees bears a stronger differentiation according to the work intensity and the time required for the respective activity.
-According to the new compensation, the ordinary member of the Audit Committee / Remuneration Committee / Strategy Committee receives an additional fixed annual compensation of \notin 20,000 payable after the end of the financial year.
-The ordinary member of the Nomination Committee receives an additional fixed annual compensation of \notin 10,000.
-The Chair of the respective committees receives an additional fixed annual compensation of four times the compensation of the respective ordinary committee member, the Deputy Chair of the respective committee receives an additional fixed annual compensation of the respective ordinary committee member, the compensation of the respective ordinary committee receives an additional fixed annual compensation of the respective ordinary committee member, the compensation of the respective ordinary committee receives an additional fixed annual compensation of the respective ordinary committee member.
+According to the new compensation, the ordinary member of the Audit Committee / Remuneration Committee / Strategy Committee receives an additional fixed annual compensation of $\[\]$ 20,000 payable after the end of the financial year.
+The ordinary member of the Nomination Committee receives an additional fixed annual compensation of $\[\]$ 10,000.
+The Chair of the respective committees receives an additional fixed annual compensation in the amount of four times the compensation of the respective ordinary committee member, the Deputy Chair of the respective committee receives an additional fixed annual compensation in the amount of twice the compensation of the respective ordinary committee member.